No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 1. Integration Complexity

 Getting everything to connect smoothly can be tricky and requires some real technical skill to avoid headaches down the line.
+Proper planning and a skilled development team are essential to manage this complexity effectively.

 2. Development and Maintenance Costs

 Going headless can come with a bigger price tag.
 You’ll need a skilled team that knows the ins and outs of APIs, microservices, and frontend development.
-And it doesn’t stop there keeping everything running smoothly takes ongoing maintenance.
+And it doesn’t stop there—keeping everything running smoothly takes ongoing maintenance.

 3. Longer Time to Market

-Building a headless eCommerce platform with such architecture often takes more time than using pre-designed templates.
+Building a headless ecommerce platform often takes more time than using pre-designed templates.
 Instead of ready-to-use options, you’ll have to create custom front ends and ensure all components work well together.
+This added development process can delay your site launch or feature updates, which can be a challenge if you’re trying to meet strict deadlines.

 Headless Commerce Architecture Aims to Provide a Premium Customer Experience